microsoft/PowerApps-Samples/cds/orgsvc/C#/CRUDEmailAttachements/README.md

 ### Demonstrate

 1. The `ActivityMimeAttachment` method creates three email attachments.
-1. The `Retrieve` method retrieves an atachment including its id, subject, filename and body.
+1. The `Retrieve` method retrieves an attachment including its id, subject, filename and body.
-1. The `Update` method updates the filename of the existing attachemnt.
+1. The `Update` method updates the filename of the existing attachment.

 ### Clean up